 Here you can find a few examples of my work over the years.
+(Please note that my earlier pieces are under my maiden name, Celine Murray.)
 For a more detailed list of my portfolio, please see LinkedIn.

 The Produce News: I was an intern for The Produce News for nine months in 2014.
 The Produce News had a unique style of writing that I wasn’t used to and was also my first foray into journalism.
 Although I don’t think I’ll ever truly fall in love with reporting, I did enjoy picking up tips about magazine writing.